bubbleboy14/registeredeventlistener/README.md

 Another benefit of the pure-Python Registrar subclasses (wrapping epoll, poll, kqueue, and select - by default, rel uses the fastest available) is that they run at configurable rates.
-By default, rel's CPU footprint is unnoticeably tiny unless it's currently managing active writes, in which case it ramps up to push the bytes through faster.
+By default, rel's CPU footprint is unnoticeably tiny unless it's currently managing active writes or reads, in which case it ramps up to push the bytes through faster.
 These rates (normal and turbo) can be adjusted with a couple functions:

     def set_sleep(s):
         global SLEEP_SEC